Efficient Information Retrieval for Sensing via Continuous Measurement: Quantum Sensing via continuous measurement of the emission field

-Despite its fundamental importance, the evaluation of $I_{\rm E}(\theta,T)$ remains an outstanding open challenge due to the complex structure of the environmental state $\rho_{\rm E}(\theta, T)$, cf. Eq.~\eqref{eq:MPDOenv}.
-Remarkably, in the present work we manage to overcome this challenge by deriving an analytical formula for efficiently determining the quantum fidelity ${\cal F}_{\rm E}(\theta_1,\theta_2)$, thereby evaluating $I_{\rm E}(\theta,T)$ via numerical differentiation according to Eq.~\eqref{eq:QFIe}.
-To keep our presentation concise, we only summarize our main result here, and defer a full derivation to Appendix~\ref{eq: QFIe}.
-The quantum fidelity of the environment state can be determined via
+Despite its fundamental importance, the evaluation of $I_{\rm E}(\theta,T)$ for generic sensor designs remains an outstanding open challenge due to the complex structure of the environmental state, cf. Eq.~\eqref{eq:MPDOenv}.
+As a first significant result, we overcome this challenge by deriving a simple analytical formula for the evaluation of ${\cal F}_{\rm E}(\theta_1,\theta_2)$ and thus $I_{\rm E}(\theta,T)$, which only requires the knowledge of the sensor evolution, i.e., the LME~\eqref{eq:ME}.
+To keep our presentation concise, we summarize our main result here, and defer a full derivation to Appendix~\ref{eq: QFIe}.
+The quantum fidelity can be determined via